salacika/DE1SQL/SQL4/README.md

 ## SELF JOIN

-Employee table represents a hierarhy, which can be flantend with a self join.
+Employee table represents a hierarchy, which can be flattened with a self join.
 The next query displays the Manager, Direct report pairs:

 ```
 SELECT